steveliles/dsl4xml/README.markdown

 		)
 	);

-A note on performance of dynamic implementation: The first time a DynamicProxy is generated for any interface the generation process can be "slow".
-Repeat instantiations are nice and quick.
 I have not tested dynamic implementation on Android yet, and cannot speak to its usability or performance.